aws-samples/amazon-eks-fluent-logging-examples/examples/eks-msk-opensearch/README.md

 ```
 Terraform apply will ask you for OpenSearch domain master password which you will later use to login to OpenSearch Dashboard.Note it down and keep it safe.

-2. Now let us Deploy a sample nginx pod and service  in 'example' namespace.
-The deployment will help us to generate some logs for samples.
+2. Deploy a sample nginx pod and service in 'example' namespace.The deployment will help us to generate some logs for samples.
 ```
 kubectl config set-context --current --namespace=example kubectl apply -f example-deployment.yaml